Chuev-hub/Chuev-hub/README.md

 ### I'm a .NET developer
 ####  About Me 🙋‍♂️

- - Have been a programmer for 6+ years
+ - Have been a programmer for 7+ years
  - Graduated from ITSTEP academy
- - Student of "Igor Sikorsky Kyiv Polytechnic Institute" at the IASA faculty
+ - Graduated from "Igor Sikorsky Kyiv Polytechnic Institute" IASA faculty

 ## 💻 Tech Stack:
 <div style:"display: flex;" >